arkivanov/Essenty/README.md

 ## StateKeeper

-When writing common code targetting Android, it might be required to preserve some data over Android configuration changes or process death.
+When writing common code targeting Android, it might be required to preserve some data over Android configuration changes or process death.
 For this purpose, Essenty provides the `StateKeeper` API, which is inspired by the AndroidX [SavedStateHandle](https://developer.android.com/reference/androidx/lifecycle/SavedStateHandle).

 > ⚠️  The `StateKeeper` API relies on the `Parcelable` interface provided by the `parcelable` module described above.
 It can fail in non-instrumented Android tests (unit tests).
 Consider using your own test implementations or mocks.